castagninojose/local-pg/README.md

 :warning: The .env file contains credentials and sensitive information so this is never pushed remotely.
 See `sample_dot_env` file to get an idea of the things you need to define.

+You'll need to find the address of the host, which can be found by running `docker inspect <id> -f "{{json .NetworkSettings.Networks }}"`

-On the other hand, you'll have to declare both your table's name and the schema (columns you want it to have).
+Second, you'll have to declare both your table's name and the schema (columns you want it to have).
 You can do this in `/alembic/schema/db_models.py`.
 Once you make sure everything is set, go to `local-pg/localpg` and run

 ```bash